 Hummingbirds are wonderful birds to enjoy in the yard, but it is impossible to be satisfied with just one hovering visitor.
-What birder wouldn't want a charm, glittering, shimmer, bouquet, or tune of hummingbirds at his or her feeders?
-Fortunately, it is relatively easy to attract a flock of hummingbirds to a feeding station if the setup is suitable for multiple birds.
+What birder wouldn't want a charm of hummingbirds at his or her feeders?
+Fortunately, it is relatively easy to attract a flock of hummingbirds to a feeding station if the setup has been created with multiple birds in mind.

 When so many hummingbirds gather in the same small area, however, they can be territorial and aggressive, and dominant birds may attempt to chase other hummingbirds away, denying other birds the chance to feed and using up their own energy with that aggression.
 A well-designed hummingbird feeding station, however, will attract many hummingbirds while accommodating all their needs and minimizing rivalries so all the birds can benefit.